-With a background in biotechnology Lisa Mead counsels clients on strategic intellectual property (IP) issues in biotechnology, pharmaceutical chemistry, formulations, biologics, drug-device combination products, and medical devices.
+With a background in biotechnology Lisa Mead counsels clients on strategic intellectual property (IP) issues in biotechnology, pharmaceutical chemistry, formulations, biologics, drug-device combination products, food science, agricultural products, medical devices, as well as packaging and industrial design.
 Lisa provides counseling on patent prosecution and trade secret issues to both domestic and international clients, and is skilled in all aspects of patent prosecution and procurement.
 She has experience conducting intellectual property due diligence, conducting freedom to operate analyses, and performing infringement analyses in various technologies.

 In addition to providing patent counseling, Lisa handles intellectual property aspects of various types of transactions, including license agreements and consulting agreements relating to drug-device combination products and life sciences technologies.